danar1/project/README.md

    https://www.consul.io/docs/k8s/installation/install
 3. Ensure you have access to the consul chart:
    $ helm search repo hashicorp/consul
-4. Create ossip encription secret
+4. Create gossip encription secret
-(note - when we create consul cluster, we use hash key that the servers are using to do gossip, in consul config file there is 'consul_encrypt' that there is a command in consul that allow create this key so that so that all the gossig between consul servers will be encrypted by using this key) kubectl create secret generic consul-gossip-encryption-key --from-literal=key="uDBV4e+LbFW3019YKPxIrg=="
+(note - when we create consul cluster, we use hash key that the servers are using to do gossip, in consul config file there is 'consul_encrypt' that there is a command in consul that allow create this key so that all the gossig between consul servers will be encrypted by using this key) kubectl create secret generic consul-gossip-encryption-key --from-literal=key="uDBV4e+LbFW3019YKPxIrg=="
 5. update values.yaml file:
+/project/kubernetes/coredns/coredns-kubernetes/consul-helm/values.yaml
+We define which consul components we want to install (we dont install server for example, we dont need, we ave consul servers outside the k8s cluster) we do 'enable' only to the components we want to install (all the rest of the components are disabled):
+- image
+- datacenter - same datacenter we are using in our consul (which is 'opsschool')
+- gossipEncryption - we give the k8s secret name and the "key" name in this secret (which is : key)
+- client definitions
+  join: "provider=aws tag_key=Consul tag_value=consul-server"
+  exposeGossipPorts: true
+- dns:
+  enable: true [To allow pods to do dns resolve also in consul]
+- syncCatalog
+  enable: true
+  toConsul: true
+  toK8S: true

+- Need to make sure that on the consul servers and the worker nodes, the followin DNS and gossip ports are open:
+dns: 8600
+LAN Serf: 8301
+WAN Serf: 8302

+- Now we need to install the consul helm chart with the values.yaml file helm install consul hashicorp/consul -f kubernetes/coredns/coredns-kubernetes/consul-helm/values.yaml

+note:
+  at this point we see in consul UI the k8s consul services and in k8s we see in 'kubectl get svc' , the consul services (those services type is: 'ExternalName') and thier external ip is like the thire dns in consul (example: elasticsearch.service.consul)
+- Now we need to update the Corefile in the coredns configmap to forward queries to consul

+We will add to the core file resolve to top domain 'consul'

+consul {
+  errors
+  cache 30
+  forward . <consul-dns-cluster-ip> [this is the 'consul-consul-dns' service which was created in k8s when we installed consul with helm] consul-consul-dns    ClusterIP      172.20.62.111   <none>
+  we will edit coredns configmap: kubectl edit configmap coredns -n kube-system

+}